WDI-SEA/express-apis-omdb/readme.md

 * Fork and clone this repository, which has a starter app provided for you.
 * Run `npm install` to install dependencies
-  * If installed, `nodemon` should start and refresh your app when changes are made
-  * Use [eslint](http://eslint.org/docs/user-guide/getting-started) if you'd like to lint your JS
-    * `npm run lint:js` - lint your JS
-    * Note that from here on out, the JS linter will automatically fix most issues with spacing, quotations, and semicolons.
-[More information here](http://eslint.org/blog/2015/10/eslint-v1.6.0-released#autofixing-of-more-rules)
-  * Use [csslint](https://www.npmjs.com/package/css-lint) if you'd like to lint your CSS
-    * `npm run lint:css` - lint your CSS
 * Read the API [documentation](http://www.omdbapi.com).

 # Part 1: Search